 - 1. Go into Add mode in the Update AR Cash Receipts program. - 2.
 For the receipt amount enter a negative dollar amount equal to the deposit amount. - 3.
-Enter a Y in the Non Attached field. - 4.
-When you press TAB this screen displays:
+Enter a Y in the Non Attached field.

+4. When you press TAB this screen displays and select "Create Deposit"